EastBayEv/R_bootcamp/README.md

 ![stm example](img/stm.png)

 ## Challenge questions and solutions
 You will be prompted to apply what you learn by seven challenge questions.
-Open 5_Solutions.Rmd to run the code to solutions.
+Open 5_Solutions.Rmd to run the solutions.

 ## Resources
 View 6_Resources.html for many useful resources.